AnthonyNicklin/milestone01-TheMonkees/README.md

     * Mircosoft Edge
     * IE 11

-Manual testing was conducted to ensure the user story objectives where achieved
+Manual testing was conducted to ensure the user story objectives where achieved.
 1. Audio
     * Click on "Media" page
-    * Click on audio control bar to hear and contorl music
+    * Click on audio control bar to hear and control music
 2. Book tickets
     * Scroll down on home page and also use the navigation link to "Live Dates" section
     * Click on "Find Ticket" in order to book ticket for that event.
 This opens up a new tab in browser and directs you to the booking page for that gig
 3. View promotional footage
     * Click on "Media" page
-    * Click on video contorl bar to view and contorl footage
+    * Click on video control bar to view and control footage
 4. Book the band
     * Scroll down and use navigation link to "Book Us" section
     * Try to submit the empty form and verify that an error message about the required fields appears